Bevan

 Peer Responder

-Bevan is from the Mowachaht– Muchalaht First Nations.
+Basil is from the Mowachaht- Muchalaht First Nations.
 He has lived in Lekwungen territories for 2 years.
 His favorite foods are chicken and ribs.
-His recreational activities include gaming, chilling and hanging at the mall.
+His recreational activities include gaming, chilling, and hanging out at the mall.
 He has been working in harm reduction for 2 years.
 He is proud to help and spread the love as he received love and support and it feels good to give back.
 He enjoys the friendships he has made and community that he lives in.

 Peer Responder